aldro61/microbiome-summer-school-2017/README.md

 **Classification:** Each learning example is associated with a **qualitative** target value, which corresponds to a class (e.g., cancer, healthy).
 There can be two classes ([binary classification](https://en.wikipedia.org/wiki/Binary_classification)) or more ([multiclass classification](https://en.wikipedia.org/wiki/Multiclass_classification)).

 **Regression:** Each learning example is associated with a **quantitative** target value (e.g., survial time).
-The goal of the model is to estimate the correct output, given a learning example.
+The goal of the model is to estimate the correct output, given a feature vector.

 ![Alt text](figures/figure.classification.vs.regression.png)